A Complete Guide to Project Management

 Determining strategic alignment with color-coded priority markers

-Sending automated communications to relevant parties at critical project times
+Sending automated project status reports to relevant parties at critical project times

 Eliminating static with communication integrations